 Because the GMI degree is part of the Masters of Engineering degree program, cost estimates and source of funds information is not applicable at this time.
-In future, as the growth in the program would lead into an MS degree, we would be providing detailed Operating Costs estimates.
+In future, as the growth in the program would lead into an MS degree, we would be providing detailed Operating Costs estimates (see the standard financial performa as well as the IT expenditure calculation worksheet with this proposal.